PoS - Proceedings of Science

 Abstract

-Relativistic jets, which are fast, collimated outflows that propagate over large distances, are commonly observed in various astrophysical objects, including active galactic nuclei (AGN), microquasars, and pulsars.
-These jets are subject to variability.
-We investigate scenarios with complex periodic and flicker noise variability to deepen our understanding of the physics underlying these observed variabilities.
-We use special relativistic simulations.
-We use the AMRVAC code to handle the fluid dynamics and the evolution of the electron population.
-In addition, we use the REPTIDE code to analyze and interpret the synthetic image from radio to X-ray.
-Our investigation focuses on the dynamics of variable jets.
-In particular, our results show for the first time that rapid jet variability can lead to the development of large quasi-steady shocks.
+To achieve this, we use special relativistic simulations.
+In particular, we use the AMRVAC code to handle the fluid dynamics and follow the evolution of the electron population.
+In addition, we analyze and interpret synthetic images from radio to X-ray using the REPTIDE code.
+Our investigation focuses on the dynamics of variable jets, and our results show for the first time that rapid jet variability can lead to the development of large quasi-steady shocks.

 How to cite